• Request Info

 Dai group has recently published a paper entitled “Taming the stability of Pd active phases through a compartmentalizing strategy toward nanostructured catalyst supports” in Nature Communications.
 This paper reported a new strategy in developing stable supports for high-temperature heterogeneous catalysis.
 A highly stable catalyst for methane oxidation was successfully developed based on this strategy.
 The general strategy can be used to synthesize other support architectures for other high-temperature catalysis processes.

-As part of the Springer Nature SharedIt initiative, a stable, shortened URL is now available providing full-text access to the paper by using the following link:
+As part of the Springer Nature SharedIt initiative, a stable, shortened URL is now available providing full-text access to the paper by using this link:

 As an open access article, the readers will be able to download and print the PDF, and access the full-text HTML as usual.
 Springer Nature is working to assist all authors in disseminating their research to the wider community, and is now also providing authors publishing in subscription journals (with the ability to generate a unique shareable link).